ruijaulino/ruijaulino.github.io/_posts/2023-08-23-equities_bonds.md

 The allocation is quite concentrated in equities but that is expected as there is the constraint in leverage and, to achieve a higher growth rate (and due to the fact that daily fluctuations in the sample are not that wild), we have to allocate much more to the asset class that grows more.
-We can also say that, without the possiblity to leverage the exposure (of if we do not want to have the model risk), just buy equities.
+We can also say that, without the possiblity to leverage the exposure (or if we do not want the model risk), just buy equities.

 In the same fashion, let us try to evaluate the out of sample performance of this strategy through cross-validation.